-Incidents involving division personnel occurring on the UC Berkeley campus are governed by UC Berkeley EH&S rules in accordance with the 'Partnership Agreement between UCB and LBNL Concerning Environment, Health and Safety Policy and Procedures (March 15, 2004)'.
+Incidents involving division personnel occurring on the UC Berkeley campus are governed by UC Berkeley EH&S rules in accordance with 'Memorandum of Agreement between UCB and LBNL Concerning Environment, Safety and Health (ESH) Policy and Procedures, April 2017'.
 However, LBNL EHS and Chemical Sciences Division personnel may assist UC Berkeley EH&S personnel with the investigation, if it is appropriate to do so.